KislakCenter/ds-scripts/README.md

 ## Transformation scripts

-There are three transformation scripts:
+There are three main scripts:

     bin/
-    ├── ds1-mets-to-ds.rb    # Convert Digital Scriptorium METS XML
-    ├── marc-mrc-to-xml.rb   # Extract MARC XML from MARC MRC/DAT
+    ├── ds-convert          # Convert catalog files to DS CSV ├── marc-mrc-to-xml.rb  # Extract MARC XML from MARC MRC/DAT
-    ├── marc-xml-to-ds.rb    # Convert MARC XML
-    └── openn-tei-to-ds.rb   # Convert OPenn TEI XML

-All scripts take a list of XML files as arguments and output a CSV file with standard columns.
-By default the name of the output file is `output.csv`, but an alternate name and path can be specified with the `-o, --output-csv=` option.
+    └── recon               # Extract conciliation CSVs from catalog file

+Here `catalog file` is any set of XML or CSV input files from a DS member
+institution: MARC XML, OPenn TEI XML, DS 1.0 legacy METS XMl, or CSV (forthcoming).

+The `ds-convert` script outputs a standard DS CSV.
 All output CSV files have the same columns in the same order.
 Columns names and order are set in `lib/ds/constants.rb` and can be access via `DS::HEADINGS`.

-## Legacy Digital Scriptorium data scripts

-There are three scripts for working with Digital Scriptorium images.
-They parse METS files and scrape the current DS for _only those institutions that depend on DS for cataloging and image hosting_.
-For this list, see below.
+The `recon` script outputs a number of CSV with extracted values for names (authors, artists, scribe, former owners), places, subjects, and genres (from various vocabularies).
+CSVs output by `recon` have different columns according the content type.

+## Scripts folder

+The `/scripts` directory contains utility scripts for managing DS data.

+        scripts
+        ├── collect-prototype-data.sh           # Pull together the prototype data CSV
+        ├── collect-prototype-genres.sh         # Pull together all the prototype genres
+        ├── collect-prototype-names.sh          # Pull together all the prototype names
+        ├── collect-prototype-places.sh         # Pull together all the prototype places
-    ├── collect-protoptype-data.sh  # Pull together all the prototype CSV
+        ├── collect-prototype-subjects-named.sh # Pull together all the prototype named subjects ├── collect-prototype-subjects.sh       # Pull together all the prototype subjects
+        ├── csv_cat.rb                          # Concatenate _n_ CSVs having the same columns
         ├── ds-image-counts.rb                  # Count online images for dependent org's
-    ├── locate_ds10_jpegs.rb        # From METS files locate JPEG images
+        ├── get_bibids.rb                       # Grab UPenn MMSIDs from OPenn TEI files ├── locate-ds10-jpegs.rb                # From METS files locate JPEG images
-    └── sheet.rb                    # From METS files locate TIFF images
+        ├── locate-ds10-tiffs.rb                # From METS files locate TIFF images
+        ├── merge-jpeg-tiff-locations.rb        # Merge JPEG and TIFF CSVS; TODO: delete?
+        ├── princeton_update_bib2.rb            # Prototype data: Create a Bib2 file to match IslamicGarrettBIB1-trim.xml
+        └── princeton_update_holdings.rb        # Prototype data: Create a holdings file to match IslamicGarrettBIB1-trim.xml

 Locate scripts rely on METS files and image lists found in the gzipped tarball `data/digitassets-lib-berkeley-edu.tgz`.